 Mathematical Practices for AP Calculus AB

-The AP Calculus AB Mathematical Practices describe the skills you should acquire while exploring the Cal AB course units.
-There are four Mathematical Practices, and they form the core skills that you need to develop to succeed in the exam.
+The AP Calculus AB Mathematical Practices describe the skills you should acquire while exploring the Calc AB course units.
+There are 4 Mathematical Practices, and they form the core skills you need to develop to succeed in the exam.
 The AP Calculus AB course should enable you to integrate content with the practices mentioned below.
 With sufficient repetition and revision, you’ll be able to transfer these skills to the AP exam.
-Now, let’s look at how the College Board® categorizes these core Mathematical Practices:
+Now, let's look at how the College Board® categorizes these core Mathematical Practices:

 -